codonaft/codonaft.github.io/pages/sponsor.md

 ## FAQ

 ### Why sponsoring independent FOSS developers?
 What's wrong with traditional businesses?
-Not necessarily "wrong", just mostly not aligned with my values.
+Not necessarily "wrong", just mostly unaligned with my values.

 One of the core values I'm pursuing is just {% include span_with_tooltip.html body="**distraction minimization**" tooltip="Which, for instance, can be implemented by applying design principles that are somewhat similar to what Suckless.org is about (<span class='no-wrap'>but less strict version,</span> adapted for mainstream users)." %}: I don't want to trap users' attention in my products; they deserve [healthier](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4183915/) life!